 |Total must be at least||Employer must contribute||Total must be at least||Employer must contribute||Total must be at least||Employer must contribute||Total must be at least||Employer must contribute|

 |6 Apr 2019 onwards||7%||3%||8%||3%||9%||4%||8%||3%|

 * Earnings must include everything that’s included in the definition of qualifying earnings.

 Other employers have chosen a customised approach, following a different timeline and in some cases, different contribution increases too.

-We’ve recently written to employers with schemes due to make a phasing increase to contributions within the next few months – either statutory or customised.
+Earlier this year, we wrote to employers with schemes due to make a phasing increase to contributions within the first six months of 2018 – either statutory or customised.

 You’ll need to make the appropriate changes to your payroll system to ensure the new minimum contributions are in place to meet the effective date which applies to your scheme.